kanboard/kanboard/doc/ldap-authentication.markdown

 If SELinux is enabled, you have to allow Apache to reach out your LDAP server.

-- You can switch SELinux to the permissive mode or disable it (not recomemnded)
+- You can switch SELinux to the permissive mode or disable it (not recommended)
 - You can allow all network connections, by example `setsebool -P httpd_can_network_connect=1` or have a more restrictive rule

 In any case, refer to the official Redhat/Centos documentation.

 ### Enable debug mode

-If you are not able to setup correctly the LDAP authentication you can [enable the debug mode](config.markdown) and watch log files.
+If you are not able to setup correctly the LDAP authentication, you can [enable the debug mode](config.markdown) and watch log files.